TraderPilotTraderPilot

 2. There is no universal perfect ATM

 Looking for 'the best ATM setting' as a magic number is a mistake.
-The right ATM depends on three things: the instrument you trade, the volatility of the moment and your specific setup.
+The right ATM depends on three things: the instrument you trade, the current volatility and your specific setup.

-• A stop that works on a quiet instrument is too tight on a volatile one.
+• A stop that works on quiet ES is too tight on CL.

 • The target distance must match the typical range of your setup.

-• The risk/reward must make sense: a target smaller than the stop needs a very high win rate to be profitable.
+• R:R has to make sense — a target smaller than the stop needs a very high hit rate.

-Instead of copying numbers off the internet, calibrate your ATM with the real volatility of your instrument and the stats of your own setup.
+Instead of copying numbers off the internet, calibrate your ATM with the real ATR(14) of your instrument and the stats of your own setup.

 03